Available Tax Forms

 paying CPP contributions or revoke an election made in a previous year on your self-employment income before you

-became employed, enter the month you want to stop contributing on line 50372.
+became employed, enter the month you want to stop paying CPP contributions on line 50372.

-If you want to revoke in 2023 an election made in a previous year, enter the month you want to resume contributing on
+If you want to revoke, in 2024, an election made in a previous year, enter the month that you want to resume contributing to

 Election or revocation